SchemataCode/Schemata/README.md

 ```

-This schema file first says that there is a possible root XML element &lt;books&gt;.
+This schema file first says that there is a possible root XML element `&lt;books&gt;`.
+This element may then have any number n >= 0 of `&lt;book&gt;` elements as subelements.

+The second block defines the `&lt;book&gt;` element.
+This element must have an attribute `id`.
+It must also have `<title>` and `<isbn>` subelements.
+It can also have a `<subtitle>` subelement, but as you can see, this is optional.
+The square brackets indicate that these subelements must appear in the order shown.

+The third block defines the `id` attribute.